cind/pijp-frangi/README.md

 # pijp-frangi

-This pipeline recreates a process from the paper, {}.
+This pipeline recreates a process from the paper, {Multiscale Vessel Enhancement Filtering}.